vmware/singleton/CONTRIBUTING.md

 #### Syncing a fork

 Please sync your fork repo with upstream repo before you create a PR, refer to https://help.github.com/en/articles/syncing-a-fork

+#### Only document changing

+If you only have document changing in your PR, please add '[skip ci]' in commit title and after your commit description, instead of a closing quotation, add two empty lines followed by skip-checks: true, for example:

+$ git commit -m "[skip ci] Update README.

+\>

+\>

+skip-checks: true

+So CI will be skipped.
+And if your PR includes multiple commits, please make sure to do same steps on each commit.

 ### Develop, Build and Test